Foods | Cooking

 waft from the oven kicking off the anticipation for the holiday meal.
 Roasting a

-large turkey is one of easiest easy to accommodate a large crowd of family and friends.
+large turkey is one of easiest ways to accommodate a large crowd of family and friends.

 The USDA has issued new guidelines for cooking and roasting whole turkeys.
 These changes were based on a study conducted by the University of Georgia, which showed that